 VNSNY works collaboratively with fellow community based organizations to promote health-focused strategies that lead to successful community living.
 Nurses and rehabilitation therapists support community partners with on-site evidence-based programs, health screenings, health education, assessments, social workers, and links to care.
 Together, we aim to empower community residents—who might otherwise not know help is available—to take control of their health and wellness.

 Attention to mental health is vital to well-being, but those most at-risk often have difficulty accessing care.
 VNSNY offers many programs for underserved children and adults struggling with acute or chronic mental illness or substance abuse disorders, including isolated seniors battling depression.
 Often offered in collaboration with schools or government partners, these life-changing programs served nearly 17,000 vulnerable New Yorkers in 2020.

-VNSNY provides free and discounted interdisciplinary home care to thousands of under- or uninsured New Yorkers who otherwise might go without care.
-We also help eligible individuals enroll in Medicaid and/or Medicare so they can access the care they need.
-Through the Patient Assistance Program Fund, VNSNY clinicians provide vulnerable, disadvantaged patients with resources that promote comfort and healing, such as prescription medications, eyeglasses, and air conditioners.
+Barriers to health insurance frequently translate into barriers to health care.
+VNSNY provides free and discounted interdisciplinary home care to under- or uninsured New Yorkers, and helps those who are eligible for Medicaid get enrolled.
+Through the Patient Assistance Fund, VNSNY clinicians find patients resources that promote health, such as medication co-pays, eyeglasses and air conditioners.

-VNSNY volunteers have a lasting impact on the lives of thousands of patients, including some of our most vulnerable children and frail seniors.
-Contributing 40,000 hours of service in 2019, our volunteers help out with a wide range of activities, including visiting hospice patients, working in administrative roles alongside clinical and business staff, knitting scarves, blankets, and sweaters for our patients, and tutoring elderly Chinatown residents in English.
+VNSNY volunteers are an integral part of the care we deliver each day to the most vulnerable New Yorkers.
+Contributing 12,970 hours of service in 2020, our volunteers help out with a wide range of activities, including fundraising, visiting hospice patients (via Zoom during the pandemic), working in administrative roles, knitting blankets for patients, and tutoring elderly Chinatown residents in English.